aptyInc/js-session/README.md

     ├── README.md
     └──
     ```
-2. Always have README with references to specific feature.
+2. Always have README in feature folder with references to specific feature.

+3. Do not merge code directly to **master** branch